-The City will consider preparation of amendments to amend 2010 Design Guidelines, and Zoning Ordinance as applicable.
-Specifically, the amendments would shall replace and/or remove subjective standards that apply to multifamily development with standards that are objective, within in the meaning of Government Code Section 65589.5, subparagraph (f), and provide a ministerial nondiscretionary design review process for multifamily development.
+The City shall amend the Zoning Ordinance to establish objective development and design standards and provide a ministerial nondiscretionary design review process for qualifying multifamily development as required by State law.
+Standards that are objective standards shall be within the meaning of Government Code Section 65589.5, subparagraph (f).
 The purpose of the amendments to the Design Guidelines is to:

-- Comply with recent State housing legislation, i.e., SB 35, the Housing Accountability Act, etc.; - Achieve the intent of the City's planning documents and enhance community character; - Provide objective criteria for the design review of multifamily residential; and - Provide approval certainty for code-compliant housing developmentto developers.
+- Comply with recent State housing legislation, i.e., SB 35, the Housing Accountability Act, etc.; - Achieve the intent of the City's planning documents and enhance community character; - Provide objective criteria for the design review of multifamily residential; and - Provide approval certainty for code-compliant qualifying housing development as required by State law.